 Our Music Director for 2019 is Simon Brew, formerly Director of Music for the RNZAF.

 Entry is by annual audition, but players are welcome to audition at any time during the year.
 No specific audition extracts are required.
 Instead, prepare a short piece (2-3 minutes) that you like and send us the MP3 file.
 (More information available under the Auditions tab.)

 You can apply by completing our online Audition Application Form.

 WYS works closely with WYO, as well as the NZSM Young Musicians Programme.
-The first concert of the year is usually a joint one with WYO.
+The first concert of the year is usually a joint one with Kapiti Youth Orchestra.

 As well as percussion instruments and a double bass, the orchestra owns some wind and brass instruments (an oboe, cor anglais, bass clarinet, several bassoons, and a French horn), which are available for players to use during their time with the orchestra.
 If you are interested, please contact the relevant Orchestra Manager.

 Sectional tutorials by NZSO players are given during the year as part of concert preparation.
-WYS gives several public concerts a year, and also plays at Artsplash in the Michael Fowler Centre.
+WYS gives several short concerts a year, and also plays at Artsplash in the Michael Fowler Centre.

-Every year or two WYS joins with Kapiti Youth Orchestra and Hawkes Bay Youth Orchestra for a weekend of rehearsals, tutorials, and fun, culminating in a huge joint concert.
-This is an opportunity for players to perform a large symphonic work and make new friends.
-In 2017, we will have a joint workshop weekend with Kapiti, Hawkes Bay, and Manawatu Youth Orchestras.
+Each year WYS joins with Kapiti Youth Orchestra for a weekend of rehearsals, tutorials, and fun, culminating in a joint concert.
 See the Gallery section for images from previous Joint Orchestra Weekends.